MikhaUCT/furniture-store/README.md

 - /
 - 404
 ## Responsive design system
-There are 3 screen sizes:
+There are 3 screen sizes, which are stored as scss variables:
 - Small (max-width: 480px)
 - Medium (max-width: 760px)
 - Large (min-width: 760px)